-The Crosstrek is a small quasi-SUV version of the Impreza hatchback, with a raised ride height that gives it enough clearance to slosh through deeply rutted roads.
+The Crosstrek is a small quasi-SUV version of the previous-generation Impreza hatchback, with a raised ride height that gives it enough clearance to slosh through deeply rutted roads.
 It may appeal to those people who live at the end of a dirt road and don't want anything big and bulky.
 The cabin is rather noisy, the ride is stiff, and the 148-hp, 2.0-liter four-cylinder engine occasionally has to work hard, but fuel economy is a gratifying 26 mpg.
-The costlier Hybrid barely improves on that, at 28 mpg.
-At least the Hybrid is a little quieter and sounds less strained.
-Either way, the regular Impreza hatch may be a better choice: It's quieter, quicker, cheaper, and better riding, even if its lower ride height makes cabin access a bit more difficult.
+The costlier Hybrid, which got 28 mpg, has been discontinued for 2017.
+In the end, the regular Impreza hatch may be a better choice: It's quieter, quicker, cheaper, and better riding, even if its lower ride height makes cabin access a bit more difficult.
 A redesign based on the new Impreza arrives this summer.